How to Automate CAM Reconciliation Without Replacing Yardi

 IT directors are right to resist ERP integrations.
 They require security review, API key management, dependency tracking, and they create ongoing maintenance burden when the ERP vendor upgrades or changes API structure.

 CSV exports have none of these problems.
-A CSV file is a CSV file — no authentication, no API contracts, no integration points.
+A CSV file is a CSV file: no authentication, no API contracts, no integration points.
 Your IT director can review the data flow in 15 minutes and has nothing to maintain.

 What This Looks Like for a 30-Building Portfolio

-Before the anti-integration approach:
+Before this file-based approach:

 - 6–8 weeks of Q1 reconciliation work